 This is because blogs usually have long-form content where you can discuss a range of sub-topics within a given topic, improve the indexability of your website and engage with the audience in a better way to finally make them land on your product pages by linking to them in your content.
 Always remember to use keyword-rich anchor text for better SEO.

-Google has made a lot of updates to its algorithm, to reward websites that are optimized keeping in mind the mobile-first approach.
+Google has made a lot of updates to its algorithm to reward websites that are optimized, keeping in mind the mobile-first approach.
 This is because having a mobile-friendly website makes it 67% more likely that a customer will purchase a product online.
-So this means you need to ensure that your website is not only responsive on mobile but performs optimally keeping user experience at the forefront.
+So this means you need to ensure that your website is not only responsive on mobile but also performs optimally, keeping user experience at the forefront.

 Step 4: Conduct a Technical Audit of Your Website

 It is more likely that an eCommerce has a few technical glitches hindering user experience and overall SEO visibility as compared to any other website.
-This is because eCommerce websites have loads of pages having images, URLs, and content which can sometimes make it difficult to keep the website squeaky clean of errors.
+This is because eCommerce websites have loads of pages with images, URLs, and content, which can sometimes make it difficult to keep the website squeaky clean of errors.

 Therefore, it is always a good idea to conduct a site-wide technical audit now and then to see how your website is performing based on different factors.
-In this section, we will be discussing three of the most important areas of your eCommerce website which you always need to keep your eye on.
+In this section, we will be discussing three of the most important areas of your eCommerce website that you always need to keep an eye on.